Understanding Ground Planes in Your Two-Layer PCB

 Mixed Signals?
 Create Sections in Your Ground Plane

-The ground plane for a mixed-signal two layer PCB can have a notch that separates different sections, although routing traces over a notch will create a very large return path for return signals in the ground plane and is not recommended.
+The ground plane for a mixed-signal two layer PCB can have a notch that separates different sections, although routing traces over a notch will create a very large return path for the return signals in the ground plane and is not recommended.
 These traces will radiate strongly and the circuit will have large loop inductance, leading to higher susceptibility to radiated EMI.
 It is a bad idea to completely split a ground plane and try to bring the sections to the same potential using something like a ferrite bead, as this creates more EMI and noise problems than it solves.

 Altium Designer® contains multiple tools that can help you implement all of these design suggestions.
 The ActiveRoute® and PDN Analyzer™ tools make routing and power distribution analysis a breeze.
-Talk to an Altium expert or start a free trial today to learn more.
+Talk to an Altium Designer expert or start a free trial today to learn more.